bcgsc/mavis/docs/source/pipeline.rst

     mavis config .... -w config.cfg
     mavis pipeline config.cfg -o /path/to/top/output_dir

-This will create the pipeline submission script (submit_pipeline_<batchid>.sh) wrapper, which can be executed on the head node
+This will create the build.cfg configuration file, which is used by the scheduler to submit jobs.
+To use a particular scheduler you will need to set the `MAVIS_SCHEDULER` environment variable.
+After the build configuration file has been created you can run the mavis schedule option to submit your jobs

 .. code:: bash

     ssh cluster_head_node
-    cd /path/to/output_dir
-    bash submit_pipeline_<batchid>.sh
+    mavis schedule -o /path/to/output_dir --submit

 This will submit a series of jobs with dependencies.

 .. _pipeline-dependency-graph: